wjkaufman/M100-Project/Paper/M100-Project.md

 ``` -->

-    59.275

-We can see that the mean regret (how much more time the student waits compared to the optimal venue) increases linearly over the course of the academic year.
+We can see that the mean regret (how much more time the student waits compared to the optimal venue) increases linearly over the course of the year, reaching 59 minutes after 210 days.
 This is far from an effective policy: if the student _eventually_ learned which dining venue had the lowest mean wait time and starting going there, the regret would plateu.
 The lack of such an asymptote is indicative of the poor strategy employed in a purely greedy policy.

 # O-week exploration, then same old policy